 Courtesy of Upper Canada College

 b.
 31 Oct 1786 in Paisley, Scotland - d.
-29 Jun 1858 in Montreal; second child of wealthy Alexander Morris and Janet Lang; originally went to Upper Canada with family in 1801, returned to Scotland in 1802 with mother / siblings, and then permanently immigrated to Canada in 1806 following his father's failed Canadian business venture; opened a store in Elizabethtown with brother Alexander and served as middlemen between Montreal merchants and Indians & loggers in the wilderness; commissioned as an ensign in the War of 1812 and fought in support of Britain; returned to business after the conflict and opened a second store in Perth in 1816 and by the 1830s was a very wealthy merchant with large land holdings throughout Upper Canada; in 1818 appointed Justice of the Peace in Perth and in 1820 elected overwhelmingly to the House of Assembly; in 1822 named lieutenant-colonel in local militia where he served for over 20 years, including action helping to put down the Rebellion of 1837; in the Assembly worked closely with Sir John Beverly Robinson to expel American Barnabas Bidwell from the Canadian House in 1822, but soon after began challenging Sir Robinson's assertion that the Church of Scotland should be excluded from the widespread Clergy Reserve lands, which would give the Church of England full control; married Elizabeth Cochran (1784-1857) in Aug 1823 and had seven children, including Alexander Morris (1826-1889), who was the second Lieutenant-Governor of Manitoba from 1872-1877; starting in 1823 and for the next 17 years successfully championed the cause of the Church of Scotland and Scottish nationalism in Canada, an issue which was at odds with the thinking of Sir Robinson and Upper Canada Lieutenant Governor Sir Francis Bond Head, both of whom supported strict English sovereignty; in 1836 appointed to the Legislative Council and in 1844 to the Executive Council where he served as Receiver-General (Treasurer) (1844-1846) and Council President (1846-1848); in 1841 helped establish Queen's College (now Queen's University) in Kingston, which was modeled after the major universities in Scotland, and served as the first chairman of the board of trustees before resigning in 1842 when the school's ideologies clashed with his own; suffered a stroke in 1853 and died in 1858.
+29 Jun 1858 in Montreal; second child of wealthy Alexander Morris and Janet Lang; originally went to Upper Canada (Ontario) with family in 1801, returned to Scotland in 1802 with mother and siblings, and then permanently immigrated to Canada in 1806 following his father's failed Canadian business venture; married Elizabeth Cochran (1784-1857) in Aug 1823 and had seven children, including Alexander Morris (1826-1889), who was the second Lieutenant-Governor of Manitoba from 1872-1877; opened a store in Elizabethtown with brother Alexander and served as middlemen between Montreal merchants and First Nations & loggers in the wilderness; commissioned as an ensign in the War of 1812 and fought in support of Britain; returned to business after the conflict and opened a second store in Perth, Upper Canada, in 1816 as part of the Perth Military Settlement, which he played a key role in developing, and by the 1830s was a very wealthy merchant with large land holdings throughout Upper Canada; in 1818 appointed Justice of the Peace in Perth and in 1820 elected overwhelmingly to the House of Assembly; in 1822 named lieutenant-colonel in local militia where he served for over 20 years, including action helping to put down the Rebellion of 1837; in the Assembly worked closely with Sir John Beverly Robinson to expel American Barnabas Bidwell from the Canadian House in 1822, but soon after began challenging Sir Robinson's assertion that the Church of Scotland should be excluded from the widespread Clergy Reserve lands, which would give the Church of England full control; starting in 1823 and for the next 17 years successfully championed the cause of the Church of Scotland and Scottish nationalism in Canada, an issue which was at odds with the thinking of Sir Robinson and Upper Canada Lieutenant Governor Sir Francis Bond Head, both of whom supported strict English sovereignty; in 1836 appointed to the Legislative Council and in 1844 to the Executive Council where he served as Receiver-General (Treasurer) (1844-1846) and Council President (1846-1848); in 1840/1841 led the establishment of Queen's College (now Queen's University) in Kingston, which was modeled after the major universities in Scotland, and served as the first chairman of the board of trustees before resigning in 1842 when the school's ideologies clashed with his own; suffered a stroke in 1853 and died in 1858.

 b.
 20 Feb 1766 in Boston, MA - d.
 12 Aug 1846 in Toronto, Canada; fifth son of John Coffin and Isabella Child; crown-friendly family fled to Quebec in 1775 as the American Revolution was taking root; served in the British army 1783 to ca. 1790, including time in England; appointed a surveyor in 1890 and worked several years throughout the Province of Quebec; from 1795 to 1802 surveyed land around Missisquoi Bay, on the border of Quebec and Vermont, where he encouraged the Canadian government to expedite land-ownership applications, and during this time served in the Quebec House of Assembly from 1796-1800; Montreal Justice of the Peace 1796-1810; fought in War of 1812 as a lieutenant-colonel and aide-de-camp to brother-in-law Major General Roger Sheaffe, who captured Winfield Scott at the Battle of Queenston Heights, the first major battle of the war – Sheaffe was said to have saved then-US Colonel Winfield Scott from lethal violence at the hands of a Mohawk by putting a pistol to the attacker's head; named Deputy Adjutant General (1814), Adjutant General (1815), and full Colonel (1820).
 After the war Coffin fell out of favor with the House of Assembly, which was engaged in many reform-oriented interests, and he was even briefly jailed for contempt in 1828 by House members investigating a government land dispute when Coffin’s superior forbade him to attend the hearing.
 As Coffin’s star continued to fade, Sir Francis Bond Head replaced him as Adjutant General just as the Rebellion of 1837 was breaking out.
 Coffin fell into relative obscurity until his 1846 death.
 The portrait was done for Mrs. William Coffin of Hamilton, Canada West.
 Although Nathaniel had a younger brother named William, it is unclear if “Mrs. William Coffin” was Nathaniel’s sister-in-law.